 As we have seen, Evolp and action description languages share the idea of a system that evolves.
 In both, the evolution is influenced by external events (respectively, updates and actions).
 Evolp is actually a programming language devised for representing any kind of computational problem, while action description languages are devised for the specific purpose of describing actions.
-A natural idea is then to develop special kind of Evolp sequences for representing actions, and then compare such kind of programs with existing action description languages.
+A natural idea is then to develop special kind of Evolp sequences for representing actions and then compare such kind of programs with existing action description languages.
 We will call this kind of programs Evolp Action Programs (EAPs).

-Following the underlying notions of Evolp, we use the basic construct assert for defining special-purpose macros.
-As it happens with other action description languages, EAPs are defined over a set of fluents \mathcal{F} and a set of actions \mathcal{A} .
-In EAPs, a state of the world is any interpretation over \mathcal{F} .
+Following the philosophy of Evolp we use the basic construct assert for defining special-purpose macros.
+As it happens for other action description languages, EAPs are defined over a set of fluents \mathcal{F} and a set of actions \mathcal{A} .
+A state of the world, in EAPs, is any interpretation over \mathcal{F} .
 To describe action domains we use an initial Evolp sequence, $I \oplus D$.
 The Evolp program D contains the description of the environment, while I contains some initial declarations, as it will be clarified later.
 As in \mathcal{B} and \mathcal{C} , EAPs contain static and dynamic rules.

-A static rule over $(\mathcal{F}, \mathcal{A})$ is simply an Evolp rule of the form where F is a fluent literal and Body is a set of fluent literals.
-A dynamic rule over $(\mathcal{F}, \mathcal{A})$ is a (macro) expression where τ is any static rule $F \leftarrow Body$ and Cond is any set of fluent or action literals.
-The intuitive meaning of such a rule is that the static rule τ has to be considered only in those states whose predecessor satisfies condition Cond.
-Since some of the conditions literals in Cond may be action atoms, such a rule may describe the effect of a given set of actions under some conditions.
-Such an expression stands for the following set of Evolp rules:
+A static rule is simply an Evolp rule of the form $F \leftarrow Body$ where F is a fluent literal and Body is a set of fluent literals.

+A dynamic rule over $(\mathcal{F}, \mathcal{A})$ is a (macro) expression effect $(\tau) \leftarrow Cond$ where τ is any static rule $F \leftarrow Body$ and Cond is any set of fluent or action literals.
+Such an expression simply stand for the following set of Evolp rules: